 Any food that contains all nine essential amino acids is known as a “complete protein.”

 Animal protein sources mimic the protein composition of human tissue.
-Which is why meat naturally offers a highly usable blend of amino acids—including all nine essential amino acids (with some exceptions, which we’ll get to in a second).
+This is why meat naturally offers a highly usable blend of amino acids—including all nine essential amino acids (with some exceptions, which we’ll get to in a second).

 As a result, we humans can use protein from an animal source in a very efficient manner.
 This includes dairy, which supplies a wealth of amino acids, including a high amount of leucine.
 So perhaps it’s not surprising that studies involving chronic exercisers have found that consuming milk-based protein after resistance exercise promotes muscle protein synthesis, more muscle, and less flab.